cloudfoundry-community/bosh-vault/README.md

 ![high level architecture diagram](docs/diagrams/high-level-architecture.jpg)

-Because bosh-vault is stateless and already dependent on a healthy Vault server, running it as a sidecar to Vault makes management relatively straightforward.
+Because bosh-vault is stateless and already dependent on a healthy Vault server, running it as a sidecar to Vault makes management relatively straightforward and allows for the use of an IP scoped token that can only be used over loopback.
 In cases where you're using HA Vault deployed behind a load balancer with DNS and health checks, ensure that each Vault instance is also running a sidecar bosh-vault and send director requests through the load balancer; Then your config-server setup will be just as resilient as your Vault deployment.

+# More Info
+This repo contains a [docs folder](https://github.com/Zipcar/bosh-vault/tree/master/docs) that contains additional information and diagrams that may be useful.